 Service delivery is a dynamic process whereby changes are made to:

-According to Part C of IDEA, services to children from birth to age 3 are to be family centered and provided in natural environments, such as the child's home and community settings, to the greatest extent appropriate to meet the individual needs of the child.
-For more information and resources on birth to age 3, see ASHA's
+According to Part C of IDEA, services to children from birth to age 3 should be family centered and provided in natural environments, such as the child's home and community settings, to the greatest extent appropriate to meet the individual needs of the child.
+For more information and resources on birth to age 3, see ASHA's Early Intervention resource.

 Similar provisions are provided under Part B of IDEA for preschool and school-age students (ages 3–21 years).
 These provisions require that children with disabilities be provided with a FAPE and be educated in the least restrictive environment.
 LRE means being educated with children who do not have disabilities "to the maximum extent appropriate" to meet the specific educational needs of the student.